Tucupita Marcano: San Diego Padres (second stint)

 On November 2, 2023, Marcano was claimed off waivers by the Padres.
 He began the 2024 season on the injured list as he continued his recovery from ACL surgery.

 Permanent ineligibility

 On June 4, 2024, Marcano was banned for life from MLB and four other players were each suspended for one year for violating the league's gambling policy.
 The league stated that Marcano began betting on Pirates games during the 2023 season while recovering from surgery.
 MLB found that Marcano placed 387 bets on MLB and international contests, wagering more than $150,000 between October 2022 and November 2023.
 Almost all of his bets on Pirates games were on which club would win or over–under bets on the number of runs scored, and many were parlay bets.
 He denied having inside information that would influence his bets, which MLB confirmed.
 He won just 4.3% of his wagers, according to the league.

 Fargo-Moorhead RedHawks

-On October 16, 2025, Marcano signed with the Fargo-Moorhead RedHawks of the American Association of Professional Baseball.
+On October 16, 2025, Marcano signed with the Fargo-Moorhead RedHawks of the independent American Association of Professional Baseball.